sakarie9/pfs-rs/pf8/README.md

 ## Performance Considerations

-- Use memory mapping for large archives (automatically handled by `Pf8Reader`)
-- Consider streaming operations for very large files
+- Streaming operations for files read/write
 - The `display` feature adds dependencies - disable if not needed
-- Encryption/decryption is performed in-memory - consider available RAM for large files
+- Encryption/decryption is performed in-memory

 ## License

-This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.